carpentries-incubator/shell-extras/CONTRIBUTING.md

     please work in <https://github.com/swcarpentry/shell-extras>,
     which can be viewed at <https://swcarpentry.github.io/shell-extras>.

-2. If you wish to change this example lesson, please work in <https://github.com/swcarpentry/lesson-example>, which documents the format of our lessons and can be viewed at <https://swcarpentry.github.io/lesson-example>.
+2. If you wish to change the example lesson, please work in <https://github.com/swcarpentry/lesson-example>, which documents the format of our lessons and can be viewed at <https://swcarpentry.github.io/lesson-example>.